haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 10 (3d6)
 18 (4d8)
 27 (5d10)
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 203

 Poisons
 Given their insidious and deadly nature, poisons are illegal in most societies but are a favorite tool among assassins, drow, and other evil creatures.